python/devguide/coredev.rst

 developers agree that you should gain commit privileges you are then extended an official offer.

-You may request commit privileges yourself, but do not be surprised if your request is turned down.
-Do not take this personally!
-It simply means that other core developers think you need more time contributing patches before you are able to commit them without supervision.

 A complete list of core developer usernames can be found at https://hg.python.org/committers.txt. :ref:`developers` lists when and why someone received commit privileges.